Juanperias/motion/CONTRIBUTING.md

 ## Creating a Branch

-To contribute, please create your own branch following this pattern: `<user>-dev`.
+To contribute, please create your own branch following this pattern: <user>-<feature>.
 This helps in keeping contributions organized and identifiable.
-After making your changes, contribute by making a pull request (PR) to the `dev` branch.
-Ensure that your branch is up to date with `dev` before creating a PR.
+After making your changes, contribute by making a pull request (PR) to the main branch.
+Ensure that your branch is up to date with main before creating a PR.

 ## Commit Messages